-We understand your summer holiday is going to be slightly different this year due to the current circumstances.
+We understand your holiday is going to be slightly different this year due to the current circumstances.
 Therefore, we wanted to make sure you feel safe and prepared for your trip.
 We have put together the information below to explain the steps we have taken to prepare your property, as well as some handy tips on ways you can holiday safely whilst still having a wonderful stay with us.
 Please take a few moments to read through the details as it may affect your upcoming stay with us.

 Our Commitment to You